Sky’s premium TV offering is market-leading for good reason, but it’s not for every budget. Here’s our verdict on the Sky Q set-top box and service.

 For young children, Kids Safe Mode is a surefire way to give your child free reign of the TV without the risk of them watching anything they shouldn’t.
 It’ll restrict all available TV shows and movies to ones with a U rating.

-These parental controls can also be applied to multiroom boxes and the Sky Go app.
+These parental controls can also be applied to multiscreen boxes and the Sky Go app.
 This will give you peace of mind when the kids are watching content on their own devices.

-Sky TV packages with Sky Q differ in price depending on the amount of channels or the type of content you want to watch.
+Sky TV packages with Sky Q differ in price depending on the number of channels or the type of content you want to watch.

 The Sky TV & Netflix package comes in at a very reasonable £25 per month for both services bundled together.
 But this doesn’t come with any of its sports, movies or Ultra HD channels.